-- make it more difficult for us to satisfy our obligations with respect to the notes;

-- require us to dedicate a substantial portion of our cash flow from operations to payments on our debt, thereby reducing funds available for working capital, capital expenditures, acquisitions, research and development and other purposes; - increase our vulnerability to adverse economic and industry conditions; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - limit our noteholders' rights to receive payments under the notes if secured creditors have not been paid; - limit our ability to borrow additional funds, or to secure assets to raise funds, if needed, for working capital, capital expenditures, acquisitions, research and development and other purposes; and - prevent us from raising the funds necessary to repurchase all notes tendered to us upon the occurrence of certain changes of control, which would constitute a default under the indenture governing the notes.
+- make it more difficult for us to satisfy our obligations with respect to the Notes; - require us to dedicate a substantial portion of our cash flow from operations to payments on our debt, thereby reducing funds available for working capital, capital expenditures, acquisitions, innovation and investment in new brands or markets and other purposes; - increase our vulnerability to adverse economic and industry conditions; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - limit our noteholders' rights to receive payments under the Notes if secured creditors have not been paid; - limit our ability to borrow additional funds, or to secure assets to raise funds, if needed, for working capital, capital expenditures, acquisitions, innovation and investment in new brands or markets and other purposes; and - prevent us from raising the funds necessary to repurchase all Notes tendered to us upon the occurrence of certain changes of control, which would constitute a default under the indenture governing the Notes.

-Restrictions imposed by our senior secured guaranteed revolving credit facility, our existing indentures and the indenture governing the notes may limit our ability to operate our business and to finance our future operations or capital needs or to engage in other business activities.
+Restrictions imposed by our senior secured guaranteed revolving credit facility, our existing indentures and the indenture governing the Notes may limit our ability to operate our business and to finance our future operations or capital needs or to engage in other business activities.